cheminfo/openchemlib-js/Documentation.md

 ### molecule.addImplicitHydrogens([atomNumber])

 Expand and find a position for all the hydrogens of the 2D molecule.
 If `atomNumber` is specified, the function only applies for the hydrogens of the given atom.

-**Options**
+**Options**:

 - `atomNumber`- The atom number according to the molfile (default: all the atoms)

 ### molecule.removeExplicitHydrogens()